-A student is a person currently enrolled in the School, including one on leave of absence.
+A student is a person currently enrolled in the School, including one on leave of absence (LOA).
 In practice, the same rules of access to files will also pertain to those who graduate after May, 1975.

 The custodians of the records are as follows:

-- The official academic record: Assistant Dean for Student Affairs and Financial Aid Officer.
+1. The official academic record: Assistant Dean of Student Life and Belonging and Registrar

 It is assumed that the Dean is the overall custodian and has delegated the responsibilities above.

-Since December 1, 1974, when Family Education Rights & Privacy Act (FERPA) went into effect, students may have access to all records as defined above upon written request (allowing for the convenience of the custodians in drawing records out of the file).
-Files are to be examined in the Student Affairs Office.
-Copies will be made upon written request (again, allowing for the convenience of the custodians).
+Beginning December 1, 1974, students may have access to all records as defined above upon request (allowing for the convenience of the custodians in drawing records out of the file).
+Files are to be examined in the Office of Enrollment Management.
+Copies will be made upon request (again, allowing for the convenience of the custodians).